WUPW: News operation

-September 24, 2007 saw the expansion of First at 4 to an hour.
-This newscast was canceled on January 11, 2010 and replaced with a show that airs weeknights at 6:30 against national news programs seen on the big three networks.
+September 24, 2007, saw the expansion of First at 4 to an hour.
+This newscast was canceled on January 11, 2010, and replaced with a show that airs weeknights at 6:30 against national news programs seen on the big three networks.
 Its weather radar is currently known as "StormTrack Doppler".
 Throughout its existence, WUPW's news department has won many awards.
 The channel maintains partnerships with the Toledo Free Press, Bowling Green Sentinel-Tribune, Findlay Living Magazine, Wauseon Fulton County Expositor, and at one time, on WNWT AM 1520.

 In early January 2012, long time news anchor Laura Emerson left the station and moved to Kentucky to join NBC affiliate WPSD.
 Laura Emerson had been with WUPW for over 16 years and had been with the station since its very first newscast in 1996.
 Her final broadcast at WUPW was on January 6, 2012.
 She has since returned to Toledo on WNWO-TV.

-As a result of its sale to American Spirit Media, WUPW's in-house news department was shut down and WTOL took over production of the station's newscasts on April 23, 2012; which included 6:30 and 10:00 p.m. newscasts aired by WUPW beginning on April 23, 2012, and a morning newscast added on June 11, 2012, along with a shift to high definition newscasts.
+As a result of its sale to American Spirit Media, WUPW's in-house news department was shut down and WTOL took over production of the station's newscasts on April 23, 2012; which included 6:30 and 10 p.m. newscasts aired by WUPW beginning on April 23, 2012, and a morning newscast added on June 11, 2012, along with a shift to high definition newscasts.
 Former anchor and executive producer Shaun Hegarty did not remain with the station after the merger, as he moved over to WTVG as an investigative reporter.
 The two stations also introduced a shared website, ToledoNewsNow.com.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

 On June 12, 2009, WUPW turned off its analog signal permanently.
 The station's digital signal remained at channel 46 following the digital transition.
-Digital tuners display its virtual channel as 36 using PSIP.
+Digital tuners display its virtual channel as 36.
 In early 2010, the FCC received an application from WUPW to nearly double its power from 110 to 200 kilowatts.

-WUPW's high definition-ready 8VSB digital transmitter was first turned on for broadcasting in 2003.
-The transmitter is a liquid-cooled solid state system and quickly became known as a very reliable signal as other stations in the Toledo area struggled with the Inductive output tube type of transmitter during the birth of digital television in northwest Ohio.
-The WUPW transmitter has a great deal of redundancy: sixteen amplifiers and hot standby back-up digital exciters.
-It also has its own on-board computer system to watch over critical systems.
-The WUPW transmitter site has an emergency diesel generator to keep the station on-the-air even if a total loss of electrical power were to occur in the city.